Proud Pets: Traveling with Animals in New York City

 Pet Travel Tips in NYC: Dining Options

-During WorldPride in June, dogs can accompany you to restaurants with outdoor seating.
+During warmer months, dogs can accompany you to restaurants with outdoor seating.
 Among welcoming eateries is the Barking Dog on the Upper East Side, the Boat Basin Café overlooking the Hudson River, and the Madison Square Park location of the ever-crowded Shake Shack.

 City Guide has also compiled lists of outdoor dining spots in Hell’s Kitchen, the Upper East Side, The West Village, and at fine dining restaurants throughout the city.
 You can take Scout to the park for a walk and a bite to eat at one of these restaurants inside city parks, or get silly at an outdoor happy hour.